 Captions are text descriptions that display a film's dialogue, identify speakers, and describe other relevant sounds that are otherwise inaccessible to people who are deaf or have hearing loss.
 The areas of the venue where the screens that will show the captions are visible can be booked by selecting the CAPTION seats.

 Auslan Interpreted Performances

 Accessible Performance and Sing & Play Sessions

-Sydney Opera House in partnership with Lifestart organisation and RIDBC offer Accessible Sing & Play sessions.
+Sydney Opera House in partnership with Lifestart organisation offer Accessible Sing & Play sessions.
 These dedicated performances are designed to ensure everyone is able to enjoy the theatre experience in a supportive, friendly and relaxed environment.
-The Sing & Play session is offered in the foyer area after the performance and includes a range of fun play activities supported by the Lifestart and the RIDBC team.
+The Sing & Play session is offered in the foyer area after the performance and includes a range of fun play activities supported by the Lifestart team.
 A supported music program based on the musical themes from the performance is also provided and facilitated by our very own Sing & Play music therapist.

 Assisted Listening Devices (FM Radio System)